sgmurphy/wordpress-plugins/reviews-feed/readme.txt

 * Completely responsive and mobile ready –your reviews feed layout looks great on any screen size and in any container width
 * Display multiple reviews feeds on the same page or on different pages throughout your site by creating multiple feeds in our customizer
 * Choose a language for your Google reviews content to display in or leave reviews untranslated.
-* Collect and permanently store new Google and Yelp reviews over time.
+* Collect and permanently store new Yelp and Google reviews over time.
 Use our feature to load more reviews on the page.
 * Encourage visitors to leave their own reviews with a link to Google or Yelp to rate your business.

 == Changelog ==
+= 1.2.0 =
+* Important: The minimum PHP version is now 7.4.
+* Fix: Plugin hardening.
+* Fix: Fixed an issue causing the cache to not work properly.
+Feeds and headers would not update.
+* Fix: Miscellaneous fixes and enhancements.

 = 1.1.2 =
 * Fix: Fixed an issue that would cause feed sources to update more frequently than intended.